onthebusiness/harelang.org/content/tutorials/introduction.md

 In this code, `crash_the_program()` will never be evaluated.

-The constants `true` and `false` are also provided by the language; they are always true or always false.
+The constants `true` and `false` are also provided by the language.

 ```hare
 let a: bool = true;